Change. The United States in transition

 Yes,it will change too but there is no real appetite for change outside Hong Kong.
 America must change first.

-According to alarming reports,China is far from a workers state no more than Ireland but Ireland is no longer a backward country.
+According to alarming reports,China is far from a workers state or a workers democracy no more than Ireland but Ireland is no longer a backward country and China remains largely medieval.

 ...